marvic2409/Proton/README.md

 that works and looks reasonably good.
-Not everyone, not the few who want to compare with the great consumer-facing companies, not those people who are fed-up with opensource applications looking the crappiest, not you, not anymore.
+Not everyone, not the few who want to compare with the great consumer-facing companies, not those people who are fed-up with opensource applications looking the crappiest, not you, not any more.
 Proton, though as of now under construction, is for those of you who believe that open-source can and should look good, that opensource can be much easier and intuitive than it currently is.